 Patek Philippe has been fulfilling the demand of traditional Genevan watchmaking excellence since 1839.
-Craig Duling has reviewed their history and found that Patek has more than 80 patents, and an impressive price range reaching as high as $11 million dollars.
+Paul Duling has reviewed their history and found that Patek has more than 80 patents, and an impressive price range reaching as high as $11 million dollars.
 It is without question that the creativity of these visionary founders is mimicked in the highest of fashions.
 Experts from around the globe agree that Patek Philippe has designed, produced, and assembled a repertoire of the finest timepieces the world has ever seen.

 A Certificate of Origin, similar to the likes of a birth certificate, is registered for every Patek Philippe timepiece sold.
 This certificate contains the pertinent details regarding the watch’s unique identifying information, such as its serial numbers, and must be held for authenticity.
 Whether it be unexpected acts of mother nature, patriotic service, or even unspeakable moments of tragedy, and time, have aided in the loss of these documents for many timepieces circulating the world.
 Their origins now inclusive of fascinating family legacies, burdens of defeat, tales of triumph, and sometimes unweathered resilience and hope.